ethan-zieba/bidule/ansible/README.md

 Roles checklist:
-check_services – Checks the status of essential system services like sshd
+DONE - check_services – Checks the status of essential system services like sshd

 DONE - copy_file – Copies a file from the controller to the target machines